...

 2. Your mail would have interested me too 😉 No seriously.
 We inherited something (low 6 figures) and I'd like to invest it in such a way that I get something out of it every year (e.g. to top up our family holiday money).
 I think at least 2% should be in there right?

-Where/how can I invest my money so that I can "automatically" withdraw some from the profits each year (preferably without excessive additional fees)?
+Where/how can I invest my money so that I can "automatically" withdraw some of the profit each year (preferably without excessive additional fees)?

 I would be very grateful for your support.
 I would also be happy to provide more information in person.
 Thank you very much.